s6eskand/Moodivity/README.md

   * Redux-Sagas
     * Library used for asynchronous requests and complex state management

+__Backend and Frontend connected through REST API___

 ***Backend***
   * Django
     * Backend framework the application was written in
   * Python
     * Language the backend was written in
+  * Django Rest Framework
+    * built in library to connect backend to frontend
   * Google Cloud API
     * Speech To Text API for audio transcription
     * NLP Sentiment Analysis for mood analysis of transcription